DerThorsten/mkdocs-jupyterlite/docs/repl.md

 !!! note

-    The theme needs to
-    be in the environment specified in the `env` option.
+    At the moment, it is recommended to install the theme package in the **host** environment and not in then `emscripten-wasm32` environment.

 ## Example